Disclosure: Our accommodation and travel expenses were paid for by Al Fresco for the purposes of this review.

 Our accommodation had air conditioning, which is available for a small weekly supplement.

-We were kindly given linen packs and beach towels as part of our review of Camping La Brasilia.
+We were kindly given linen packs and beach towels as part of our Camping La Brasilia review.

 This meant we received four beach towels, and each bed had two sheets, two pillow cases and a fleece blanket.
 There is a fan and a heater in each bedroom in case you need it.